sshaw/class2/README.md

          ]
        }
 ```
-An attempt is made to convert the attribute's type when a value is passed to the constructor
-or set via its accessor.

 Attributes without types are treated as is.

 After calling either one of the above you can do the following: